Strawberry Almond Cake

 - Parchment Paper: I always use nontoxic parchment paper to ensure the cakes comes out of the pans easily.

 - Small Pot: You'll need a small pot to make the filling.
+If using store bought jam, you don't need this.

 - Piping Bags: You'll need two piping bags for this organic cake.